-Join Kevin Skoglund for an in-depth discussion in this video Write a security policy, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Write a security policy, part of Programming Foundations: Web Security.

 …Companies and websites usually take the time to write up privacy polices and…mission statements, but usually they have no…document to guide them regarding online security.…Writing a security policy is a good way to…get everyone in the organization in the security mindset.…Having a written document will help your entire organization stay secure.…Writing it down forces you to be specific and…to think through all the issues from all angles.…And it keeps you from having to rethink…through those issues all over again in the future.…